JoeCodey/weatherNodeJs/README.md

 # weatherNodeJs

 weather interface which takes an approximate address and returns the current and apparent temperature.
-Credit to DarkSky API for providing weather information.
+Uses Google geoCode api to generate latitude and longitude coordinate.
+Weather information is a retrived from DarkSky API using generate lat/long coordinates.
 You must create your own DarkSky developer account and configure your API key accoringly.

 # What I learned